imesh/apigee-cassandra-backup-manager/README.md

 ## How to Backup

-1. Take a copy of this Github repository and switch `apigee-hybrid-cassandra-backup-manager` directory:
+1. Take a copy of this Github repository and switch to the `apigee-hybrid-cassandra-backup-manager` directory:
    ```
    git clone https://github.com/imesh/apigee-hybrid-cassandra-backup-manager
    cd apigee-hybrid-cassandra-backup-manager/
    ```